-An organisation certificate is the electronic identity of its holder and may not be given for another person to use.
+A citizen certificate is the electronic identity of its holder and may not be given to another person to use.

-The holder of an organisation certificate is liable for its use, legal actions taken with it and their financial consequences.
+The holder of a citizen certificate is liable for its use, legal actions taken with it and their financial consequences.

-Leaving a card containing a microchip in a reader may enable the abuse of the organisation certificate.
-When terminating a terminal session or leaving a terminal device unsupervised, it is the responsibility of the organisation certificate holder to remove the microchip containing the organisation certificate from the reader device and close the applications used appropriately or otherwise closing the technical connection needed for the use of the organisation certificate.
+Leaving a card containing a microchip in a reader may enable the abuse of the citizen certificate.
+When terminating a terminal session or leaving a terminal device unsupervised, it is the responsibility of the citizen certificate holder to remove the microchip containing the citizen certificate from the reader device and close the applications used appropriately or otherwise closing the technical connection needed for the use of the citizen certificate.

-The responsibility of an organisation certificate holder ends when they have reported the necessary data to the revocation service for revoking the certificate and when they have received a revocation notice from the official receiving the call.
+The responsibility of a citizen certificate holder ends when they have reported the necessary data to the revocation service for revoking the certificate and when they have received a revocation notice from the official receiving the call.
 In order to terminate liability, the revocation request must be made immediately upon noticing the reason for the request.

-8.4.4 Liabilities of a party trusting an organisation certificate
+Liabilities of a party trusting a citizen certificate

-A party trusting an organisation certificate cannot bona fide trust it and the correctness of the digital signature if the validity of the organisation certificate has not been checked on the revocation list.
-The certification authority provides an online certificate status check service that implements OCSP.
-Accepting an organisation certificate in the above cases releases Population Register Centre of liability.
-A party trusting an organisation certificate shall verify that the certificate granted corresponds to its intended use in the legal action in which it is used.
+A party trusting a citizen certificate cannot bona fide trust it and the correctness of the digital signature if the validity of the citizen certificate has not been checked with the OCSP service or on the revocation list.
+If the status of a certificate has not been checked, approving a citizen certificate releases Population Register Centre of liability.
+A party trusting a citizen certificate shall verify that the certificate granted corresponds to its intended use in the legal action in which it is used.

-8.4.5 Limitations of liability
+Limitations of liability

-Population Register Centre is not liable for damage caused by the disclosure of PIN codes, a PUK code and an organisation certificate holder's private keys unless said disclosure is the direct result of Population Register Centre's direct actions.
+Population Register Centre is not liable for damage caused by the disclosure of PIN codes, a PUK code and a citizen certificate holder's private keys unless said disclosure is the direct result of Population Register Centre's direct actions.

-The maximum extent of Population Register Centre's liability to the certificate holder and a party trusting the certificate is for direct damage incurred, if the damage is the result of Population Register Centre's direct actions, however at most 15% of the amount of certificate invoicing for the preceding 3 months (share payable to PRC).
+The maximum extent of Population Register Centre's liability to the certificate holder and a party trusting the certificate is for direct damage incurred, if the damage is the result of Population Register Centre's direct actions.

-Population Register Centre is not liable for indirect or consequential damage caused to the organisation certificate holder.
-Neither is Population Register Centre liable for the indirect or consequential damage incurred by a party trusting an organisation certificate or by another contractual partner of the certificate holder.
+Population Register Centre is not liable for indirect or consequential damage caused to the citizen certificate holder.
+Neither is Population Register Centre liable for the indirect or consequential damage incurred by a party trusting a citizen certificate or by another contractual partner of the certificate holder.

-Population Register Centre is not responsible for the operation of public telecommunication connections, such as the Internet, or for the inability to execute a legal transaction because of the non-functionality of a device or software used by the organisation certificate holder or for the use of a certificate in contradiction to its intended use.
+Population Register Centre is not responsible for the operation of public telecommunication connections, such as the Internet, or for the inability to execute a legal transaction because of the non-functionality of a device or software used by the citizen certificate holder or for the use of a certificate in contradiction to its intended use.